muratk5n/thirdwave/en/mbl/2022/week36.md

 ---

-Talks about co-firing coal with ammonia / H2, and green H2.
-Grand.
-Adani clearly sees where things are going..

----

-Adani Group: "To further reduce the emission-intensity, Adani Power Limited.. plans to blend biomass with coal and is investigating pilots for co-firing of hydrogen and green ammonia, as well as pilots for carbon capture and utilization.

-Green hydrogen holds a strong promise for India’s future energy self-reliance.
-It is not too difficult to imagine a scenario where green hydrogen at a price of less than $1/kg — coupled with the projected reduction in the cost of combined cycle hydrogen turbines and fuel cells — will not only allow the country to make a transition from fossil fuels, but will also free India from the debilitating financial burden of energy imports.

-This opportunity was signalled by Prime Minister Narendra Modi when he announced the National Hydrogen Mission in August 2021 on India’s Independence Day.
-This ambitious plan builds upon India’s target of 450 GW of renewables by 2030.
-It sends a strong signal for demand for green hydrogen via mandates in sectors such as fertilizers and refining, provides for viability gap funding and supply-side incentives, such as waivers on import duty for electrolysers, as well as manufacturing incentives to assemble and localize electrolyser manufacturing.
-Addressing the UN General Assembly, Prime Minister Modi also stated his ambition for India to become one of the largest green hydrogen hubs in the world"

----

-"Indian billionaire [Gautam Adani] closes in on Bezos with 1,000% stock surge"

----

 *Solomon Kane* ⭐ ⭐ ⭐ ⭐ ⭐ The vibe is reminiscent of *Van Helsing*
 but still unique, good story